alejandrohdezma/alejandrohdezma/modules/site/src/docs/blog/updating-multiple-repositories-with-scala-steward-and-github-actions.md

 branch of your repository (commonly `main` [~~or `master`~~][no-master]).

 For these cases, I offer you a solution that (at least in my team) is working very well.
-As a brief summary, it consists on instructing Scala Steward to update a branch other than the default one automatically (the typical `develop` branch, if you follow [GitFlow]), and create a PR from that branch to your default branch periodically.
+As a summary, it consists of instructing Scala Steward to update a branch other than the default one automatically (the typical `develop` branch if you follow [GitFlow]), and creating a PR from that branch to your default branch periodically.
 Now, how do we do that?
 Well, with GitHub Actions.

 ## Scala Steward, forget about *main*